serokell/blog-posts/untyped-lambda-calculus/article.md

 ### Recursion

-While we're on the topic of signifying failure, there's a curious case of expressions for which beta-reduction never stops.
+While we're on the topic of signifying failure, there's the curious case of expressions for which beta-reduction never stops.

-Such expressions don't have a normal form, and we call those _diverging_.
+Such expressions don't have a normal form, and we call them _diverging_.

 The simplest diverging expression is the application of the so-called omega combinator to itself: